-We compose comic-strips to demonstrate the applications of our database in personalized content synthesis.
-In each comicstrips, we specify four frames by sketches with 1-2 human characters.
-We obtain candidate character images from our database, which takes only a few minutes.
-In contrast, the query and filtering of other scene items and backgrounds from the Internet takes a significant amount of time (10-20 minutes for each scene item).
-Next, the combination optimization takes around 5 minutes to output 4 automatic compositions for the user to select.
-In these automatic compositions, there are typically 2-3 incorrect scene items or human characters in 4 frames (see Fig. 11).
-The interactive refinement begins from these results and usually takes 10 minutes for each comic-strip (please refer to the supplementary video for more details).
-The most time consuming interaction is segmentation refinement of the characters and scene items, which usually takes 4-5 minutes, i.e. one minute for each frame.
-Others include adjusting heads, pointing shadow directions, adding talking balloons and cropping.
+We composed several comic-strips to demonstrate the application of our PoseShop database in personalized content synthesis.
+In each comic-strip, we sketched four frames containing one or two human characters.
+We obtain the candidate character images from our database in a few minutes.
+In contrast, the query and filtering of other scene items and backgrounds from the Internet can take a significant amount of time (10-20 minutes for each scene item).
+Next, the combination optimization takes around five minutes, and outputs four automatic compositions.
+In these automatic compositions, there are typically two to three incorrect scene items or human characters in all four frames (see Fig. 12).
+The interactive refinement begins from these results and usually takes around ten minutes for each comic-strip (please refer to the supplementary video for more details).
+The most time consuming interaction is segmentation refinement of the characters and scene items, which usually takes four to five minutes, i.e. one minute for each frame.
+Other manual refinements include adjusting heads, pointing shadow directions, adding talking balloons and cropping.